TOURNAMENT RULES / GUIDELINES

 ILLEGALLY BATTED BALL

-- Occurs when a ball is hit fair or foul when both feet of the batter are in contact with the ground COMPLETELY outside the lines of the batter’s box, or when his foot is in contact with home plate, or when the ball is batted with an illegal bat.
-Also of note: No Intentional infield hits/poopies/bunts - Will result in a called out!
+• Occurs when a ball is hit fair or foul when both feet of the batter are in contact with the ground COMPLETELY outside the lines of the batter’s box, or when his foot is in contact with home plate, or when the ball is batted with an illegal bat.
+Also of note: No Intentional infield hits/poopies/bunts.
+This will result in a called out!

 ILLEGALLY CAUGHT BALL

-- Occurs when a fielder catches a batted or thrown ball with a mask, a cap, or with any part of his clothing detached from the proper position on the fielder’s body.
+• Occurs when a fielder catches a batted or thrown ball with a mask, a cap, or with any part of his clothing detached from the proper position on the fielder’s body.
+If this happens, the ball will be determined to be live on a batted ball and if a thrown ball is caught with these items, each runner will advance one base.

 FAKE TAG